VishaL6i9/SpringBoot-LMS_Sigmat/postman_test_cases.md

-Here are sample test cases for Postman to verify the role-based access control.
+Here are sample test cases for Postman to verify the role-based access control and new LMS features.

 **Before you start:**